-The maximum total number of Spacemap System inputs is 32, whether one or sixteen processors are used.
+The maximum number of Spacemap System inputs is 32, whether one or sixteen processors are used.
 The system inputs can be analog, AES3, or Milan AVB—usually transmitted by a mixing console, playback device, or an AVB source.
-See example diagram on the Operations page.
+See the Spacemap System Audio Signals section on the Operations page for further explanation.

 Maximum number of inputs by processor model:

-For Milan AVB inputs, all GALAXY models support 32 Milan AVB input channels, with input processing available for inputs A-H (8 ch).
+All GALAXY processor models support up to 32 Milan AVB inputs, with input processing available for inputs A-H (8 channels).
 Milan AVB inputs 9-32 are routed directly to the matrix inputs.